osmberlin/mapillary-missing-streets/README-project-definition-and-todos.md

 About: The Mapillary Vector Tiles Endpoint gives access to the needed data at zoom level 14(?).
 The vector tiles are paginated by design.

+**Option 2.1** (new 2023-05): QGIS supports downloading vector tiles for a given reagion https://twitter.com/lutraconsulting/status/1659183212856332291

+**Option 2.2**: Build a custom script…

 - The script needs to translate a given bbox to this vector tiles format
 - Then transform the vector tile files to something like geojson
 - Then merge the files back into one

+(There are scripts out there to do this for osm.org image tiles that might be a starting point to get this going…)

 ## (2) Prepare Mapillary Data